certsimple/minimum-tls-version/README.md

 	minimumTLSVersion('tlsv11')

-Disabled all TLS/SSL versions older than tlsv11 (eg, tlsv1, sslv3 and sslv2 are now disabled)
+...would disable all TLS/SSL versions older than tlsv11 (eg, tlsv1, sslv3 and sslv2 are now disabled):

+Whereas:

 	minimumTLSVersion('sslv3')

-Disabled all TLS/SSL versions older than sslv3 (eg, sslv2 is disabled)
+	...would disable all TLS/SSL versions older than sslv3 (eg, sslv2 is disabled):

-You'd normally use these values, eg, in plain node:
+You'd normally use these values with `https.createServer`s `secureOptions` options, eg, in plain node:

 	https.createServer({
 		key: privateKey,